By Tali Simon | December 10, 2012

 2. In a medium bowl, whisk together sugar, buttermilk, eggs, melted butter, and vanilla extract.
 Add the wet mixture to the dry one and stir until there are no dry spots.

 4. Pour about an inch of canola oil into a saucepan and heat to 350 F/180 C. A candy thermometer would be an excellent idea.
 (Other recipes will tell you to use more oil, but I found this amount was fine.)
-Transfer donut holes to the oil with a slotted spoon, about three at a time, and fry for two minutes.
+Transfer donut holes to the oil with a slotted spoon, about three at a time, and fry for 2 minutes.
 Flip them over back and forth continually throughout the frying to make sure they get cooked evenly.
 Transfer them to a waiting paper towel bed and let cool completely.

 4. Mix up the glaze: In a medium bowl, mix powdered sugar and milk until a glaze forms.
 Immerse each donut hole in the glaze (one at a time), poking it around with a spoon to coat all sides.** Transfer it to a cooling rack with a sheet of parchment paper underneath (this makes it easier to scrape the drippings if needed) and let sit until the glaze hardens.
 Repeat.
 You will want to try them right away, but they’re actually better the next morning.
 And even the morning after that.